Getting the Pool Ready? Don't Forget Your Pool Deck Flooring

 All pool deck floors require regular maintenance, but the exact methods of said maintenance will vary based on what those floors are made of.
 Most pool decks are either built from concrete (or some form of masonry) or wood.
 At Anderson Painting, we maintain, repair, and fortify all kinds of pool decks.

 First off, you need to keep your concrete deck clean.
 The most efficient way to do so is by pressure washing every inch of it.
 This method blasts away dirt, dust, debris, mold, mildew, and other unwanted materials with a pressurized, sometimes heated stream of water and detergent.
 However, power washing your concrete surfaces can damage them and also harm plants, pets, and people in close range, so this task is best left to the professionals.

 Next, you’ll want to fix any minor cracks or divots to keep the surface of your pool deck flooring even.
 In most cases, the right type of caulk or concrete sealer can be used to great effect.
 Then, proper floor sealing is in order.
-Different products can be used to seal concrete deck floors, such as epoxy concrete floor paint and polyurea coatings.
+Different products can be used to seal concrete deck floors, such as polyurea coatings.
 Whichever material you go with, the goal is the same: to protect the top layer of your concrete deck from various environmental threats, such as moisture, chemicals, pests, sunlight, impact, and regular wear and tear.